microlinkhq/www/src/pages/docs/api/basics/error-codes.md

 **Solution**

-Any request has a maximum timeout of 24s associated, meaning that any request needs to be resolved before that umbral.

-Additionally, some API parameters (such as [insights](/docs/api/parameters/insights), [pdf](/docs/api/parameters/pdf), [prerender](/docs/api/parameters/prerender) or [screenshot](/docs/api/parameters/screenshot)) have a browser navigation associated.
-During it, the target URL is resolved from the perspective of a browser.

-The maximum time associated with a browser navigation is 23s, considering the browser hangs if navigation isn't resolved after this time.
+When the target [url](/docs/api/parameters/url) reached the [timeout](/docs/api/parameters/timeout) associated with the request lifecycle, this error is thrown.

-In order to avoid this error, browser navigation time need to be done below the threshold.
+In order to avoid this error, the request should be resolved before timeout.

 ## EFATAL

 **Message**

-Resolves the target URL failed.
+Resolved the target URL failed.
 Make sure your URL is valid and it has HTML content.

 **Solution**